-Applications are accepted and reviewed on a rolling basis from December through mid-March.
+Applications are accepted and reviewed on a rolling basis.
 If you are a first-year law student, please wait to apply until you have received your first semester grades.
 The earlier you submit your application, the easier it is to find a placement.

 For students who receive a summer placement, regular summer school tuition rates apply.
 No additional fees are charged despite the unique nature of the program.
 With the permission of Chambers, students may serve as a paid research assistant during the program or split the summer with another paid or unpaid opportunity.